iron-io/docs/worker/languages/go/index.md

   - ['Go', '/go']
 ---

+<b>This approach uses our depreciated workflow.
+Please see <a href='https://github.com/iron-io/dockerworker/tree/master/go'>https://github.com/iron-io/dockerworker/tree/master/go</a> for the current process.</b>

 The [Go](http://www.golang.org) programming language is a fast, statically typed, compiled language with an emphasis on concurrency.
 It's a great language for cloud systems (we use it here at Iron.io!) and is a natural fit for workers.

 Go Workers need to be compiled, then uploaded.
 Once they're uploaded to the